-The experiment has striking, though controversial, implications both for Hopkins, Patimees, who, want, to have babies and, for the field of obstetrics and fetal developbook, Bioomington INUSA: Indiana University Press, 1998, https://doi.org/10.2979/SexMachine Downloaded ment in general to ontrary to what many researchers at the time thought-and still think-female hormones may not be required for normal embryonic development.
+The experiment has striking, though controversial, implications both for men who want to have babies and for the field of obstetrics and fetal development in general.
+Contrary to what many researchers at the time thought-and still think-female hormones may not be required for normal embryonic development.
 The baboon operation implies that the fertilized egg may be autonomous, producing all the hormones it needs for its own development.
 "That was the marvel of our discovery," says Jacobsen.

 Not everyone is similarly impressed.
 Two decades later, the study remains largely obscure even to specialists in gynecology and obstetrics because Jacobsen never published the results.
-"It was one small part of a broader project," he says.
+"It was one small part of a broader project." he says.
 Not unjustifiably, this has raised doubts in the minds of some of his peers.
 Says one critic, who asked not to be identified, "I'm dubious of the veracity of that claim because it never appeared in a bona fide scientific journal."
 Still, Jacobsen has some heavy credentials.
 Now director of the Reproductive Genetics Center in Vienna, Virginia, he is credited with developing and first using amniocentesis, a prenatal test that involves extracting amniotic fluid from the womb to detect chromosome abnormality in an unborn child.
-That was in 1967.
+That was in 1067.
 Today physicians use amniocentesis almost routinely on older women and others at risk for giving birth to babies with genetic defects.

-Jacobsen is the only scientist on record who has experimented with male pregnancy in primates.
-But he says that similar work has been done with fowl, rodents, salamanders, and other amphibians.
+lacobsen is the only scientist on record who has experimented with male pregnancy in primates.
+But he says that similar work has been done with fowl. rodents, salamanders, and other amphibians.